FOMO

 #### Worked Examples

-One MT, daily pool = 100 FLOCK, linear usage, square-root staking, nobody holds gmFLOCK.
+One MT, daily Global FLOCK pool = 100 FLOCK, linear usage, square-root staking for the global pool, and nobody holds gmFLOCK.

 * **Alice** stakes the MT and is the **only staker** (stake\_share = 1.0).
 Accounts for 50% of API spending.